AVEVA/CONNECT-data-services-developer-docs/content/communities/communities.md

 Both **Tenant A** and **Tenant B** have mul streams stored in each of their tenants, as depicted by callout **2**.
 The data from these streams are being collected from various sources: PI Servers, edge devices, and other industrial data sources (callout **3**).

-Both tenants are sharing only one of their data streams (callout **A** and **B**) within the community (callout **4**).
+Both tenants are sharing only one of their data streams (callouts **A** and **B**) within the community.
 A data steward with sharing privileges on the stream must explicitly share it into a community that they have read access to.

-All data streams shared within the community can be viewed by any community member (callout **5**).
+All data streams shared within the community can be viewed by any community member (callout **4**).
 Within a community, users with community administration privileges can invite and manage which users within their tenant can participate in the community and view shared data.

 ## Community features and benefits